tr-ghub/Blue-Hour/README.md

 Musics tracks provided by Mixkit and FreeToUse Music with their respective creators - Moavii, Pufino, Lukrembo

-### A beginner project to explore HTML, CSS and JavaScript.
+(A beginner project use to explore HTML, CSS and JavaScript.)